 If you’re in a rush to file your taxes, whether to meet the filing deadline or because you’re eager to get it over with, watch out for crooks posing as a tax prep organization.
 These scams can seek to lure you with the promise of a bigger return or reducing any tax debt you might owe, or offer other tax-related services.
 But before you respond to any emails, open attachments or click on links, verify that the resource is legitimate.
 Threats from fake tax preparers may also exist in the form of fraudulent software and “ghost preparers.”
 You can reference the IRS and CRA’s website for certified software and resources.

 What to do: “In order to avoid becoming a victim of these scammers, you should only use official resources and do not click links in e-mails.
 If you happen to for whatever reason, do not fill in any personal information on the site to which you’ve been transferred,” says Tatyana Shcherbakova, Kaspersky Senior Web Content Analyst.

 Review permissions requested by any app before accepting them, and file your taxes over a secure connection.

 - Treat all communication with care.
 Phishing e-mails can look very convincing.
 Don’t click on links or open attachments if you can’t verify the legitimacy of the sender.

 - Do not enter your payment card information on unfamiliar or suspicious sites.
 Fake sites can be made to look just like the legitimate site.
 Look for “https” at the start of the URL.

 - Don’t trust advice about how to get a refund unless it comes from a tax professional or a trusted source.
 If in doubt, always double check

 - Install a security solution on your device with built-in technologies designed to prevent financial fraud.
-For example, the Safe Money feature in Kaspersky Total Security creates a safe environment for financial transactions.
+For example, the Safe Money feature in Kaspersky Premium creates a safe environment for financial transactions.